A History of HMS PREMIER

 North Vancouver, British Columbia.
 PREMIER was the seventh ship to

-be modified by Burrards, and she arrived at Vancouver at on November
+be modified by Burrard's, and on arrival at Vancouver she was

-Gardner RN arrived onboard once she was secured in Vancouver and
+arrived onboard once she was secured in Vancouver and assumed

-Work commenced to de-store the ship and her alteration work began
+Work commenced straightaway to de-store the ship and her alteration work began

 the following day: this work totalled 150 separate modifications and